dom6/sandhill-hoa/2021-07-15-south-district-dev-plan.md

 to other greenfield areas.
 Some are still in unincorporated Johnson County that will eventually be annexed.
 Billie: We'll have 2 standards then.
-Anne: We'll actually have 4.
+Anne: We actually have 4.

 Mark: Form vs Use?
 I still need to wrap my head around it.
 Please present something that helps us understand it.
 If I build a house, I